firsttris/vscode-jest-runner/README.md

 ## The Aim

-Simple way to run or debug a single (or multiple) tests by right-clicking them.
+Simple way to run or debug a single or multiple test(s) by right-clicking them.
-(as it is possible in webstorm)
+(as it is possible in Webstorm)

 ## Features